 Vaginal Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Vaginal Cancer

-Vaginal cancer often does not cause early symptoms and may be found during a routine pelvic exam and Pap test.
-When symptoms occur, they may be caused by vaginal cancer or by other conditions.
-Check with your doctor if you have any of the following problems:
+Vaginal cancer often does not cause early signs or symptoms.
+It may be found during a routine pelvic exam and Pap test.
+Signs and symptoms may be caused by vaginal cancer or by other conditions.
+Check with your doctor if you have any of the following:

 - Bleeding or discharge not related to menstrual periods.